 The substrate of an immunoassay is a key piece of the reaction, being the one that allows us to measure the results with ease and precision.

-While an ELISA test utilizes chromogenic substrates like TMB or ABTS, that look to tint the sample in a greater or lesser degree to be able to measure the colour change; the CLIA assays utilize luminescent substrates like Luminol or acridinium ester, that glow after the reaction allowing to measure the light given by it.
+While an ELISA test utilizes chromogenic substrates like TMB or ABTS, which look to tint the sample to a greater or lesser degree to be able to measure the colour change; the CLIA assays utilize luminescent substrates like Luminol or acridinium ester, that glow after the reaction allowing to measure the light given by it.

 Differences on sensibility